mcc-us/bookkeeping/_pages/chap13.statements.closures.md

 ---

-#### 8 Operating Expenses
+#### Operating Expenses

 Op.
 Exps :eight: = **Expenses incurred during sales + Gen. Administrative Exp**

 - Rent, utils, lights, salaries and wages, equipment exp, are often called Warehouse exps.

----

-#### OPEX
+**OPEX - Operating Expenses**

 - Includes all the costs associated with keeping the business running, from marketing, administration, R&D, and maintaining equipment.
-- It **excludes** direct costs of production or providing the services you sell (that are reflected in COGS).
+- It **excludes** direct costs of production or providing the services (It's reflected in COGS; purchases, frieght-in, sales discounts/R&A).

 **Common examples of OPEX**:

-1. **Selling Expenses**: Marketing, advertising, and selling your products or services, includes sales commissions, marketing materials, salaries for sales staff.
+1. **Selling Expenses**: Marketing, advertising, sales commissions, marketing materials, salaries for sales staff.

 2. **General & Administrative Expenses (G&A)**: Ongoing costs required to run business, not directly tied to production.
-For example: rent, utilities, office supplies, salaries for administrative staff, accounting fees.
+Example: rent, utilities, office supplies/expenses, salaries for administrative staff, accounting fees.

-3. **Research & Development (R&D)**: Expenses related to R&D or services.
+3. **Research & Development (R&D)**: R&D expenses or services.
 Example: salaries for R&D, materials used in R&D, all patent fees.

 4. **Depreciation & Amortization**: These are non-cash expenses that spread the cost of long-term assets (property, equipment) over their useful life.